rcardin/http4s-tutorial/README.md

 object YearQueryParamMatcher extends OptionalValidatingQueryParamDecoderMatcher[Year]("year")
 ```

-Then, we can introduce the code handling the failure with a `BadRequest` HTTP Status:
+Then, we can introduce the code handling the failure with a `BadRequest` HTTP status:

 ```scala
 case GET -> Root / "movies" :?
 DirectorQueryParamMatcher(director) +& YearQueryParamMatcher(maybeYear) =>